mctrl-io/mctrl/projects/radio.md

 &nbsp;

-Thus, our radio is made out of wood, with warm-colored miniature light bulbs and very haptic knobs to turn.
+Thus, our radio is made out of wood, with warm-colored miniature light bulbs and very haptic dials to turn.

 &nbsp;

 With e-ink displays, the device never distracts by being overly bright or unnatural-looking.
 :::
 :::